• 0

 Raised Beds in Garden Design

 Raised beds can also be a real design feature in a garden.
-Not only do they warm up quicker, allow you to choose your soil type and save backache in bending over but they can be incredibly stylish as well.
+Not only do they warm up quicker, allow you to choose your soil type, and save backache from bending over, but they can also be incredibly stylish.

 I recently designed and built an Outdoor living space using stone raised beds.
-These beds were clad in grey granite pavers and gave the outdoor garden room a really modern feel to it.
-You can see more on that design below if you're looking for raised beds in a contemporary garden.
+These beds were clad in grey granite pavers and gave the outdoor garden room a really modern feel.
+If you're looking for raised beds in a contemporary garden, see more on that design below.

 Which Soil to Choose When Filling Your Raised Bed

-Now you have your raised bed in position; you can start to fill it with the soil of your choice.
+Now that you have your raised bed in position, you can start filling it with the soil of your choice.

 There are 3 main soil types for raised beds: